 Come succumb to the custom.

-I only recommend programs I’ve personally used and believe will genuinely help immigrant tech professionals sound confident and authoritative in U.S. meetings and client calls.
+I only recommend programs I’ve personally reviewed and believe will genuinely help immigrant tech professionals sound confident in U.S. meetings, standups, and client calls.